IU-PR/Capstone_project/content/docs/Groups/Bookinng.md

   for rooms booking;
 - Mobile-friendly interface with focus on usability and simplicity;
 - Digital map or other way to help users find rooms location.

+{{< hint danger >}}
+**Feedback**

+**Value Proposition**
+Very nice details and approach.
+Although we previously had an opportunity to book rooms though calendar in outlooks and it was very convenient.
+It will check which free rooms available at the desired time.

+Also, the university does have a map to tell which room and where is it.
+You can contact me to sent it to you.

+**Lean startup question**
+- Only positive feedback?
+Why :) negative feedback is important also

+**AI**
+I hardly see AI application in your product

+Vision Of The Project
+One very easy way to tell people where is meeting room.
+Is to tell them they are located next to what rooms?
+Or maybe give description how to reach by description the road to take.

+**Overall**
+Very good report!
+But try to think more about AI utilizing.
+5/5

+_Feedback by Moofiy_
+{{< /hint >}}